Built ca: 1850 for Warren Sparrow.

 Warren would list his trade as ‘insurance salesman’ in 1870 & 80.
 Beckett lists Warren selling insurance on Exchange Street in 1873.
 His home was shown as ‘Woodford’s Corner’.
 Warren and Ann Sparrow lived at 35 Arlington Street until their deaths in 1897 & 1900 respectively.
 Their daughters would retain ownership, although not live in, the house until 1913 when they sold it to Fred H Johnson.

-The designer, if there was one, and builder are not recorded but whomever it was they were with the times in the choice of the Gothic Revival or ‘Pointed Style’ as it was referred to at the time of its building.
-For all of it’s Gothic details, and there are many, it’s a basic 3 bay wide by 2 bay deep form that would be as comfortable with a Greek Revival entablature as it is with the Gothic suit it wears.
-The roof line is properly steep as the style would require.
+The designer, if there was one, and builder is not recorded but whoever it was they were with the times in the choice of the Gothic Revival or ‘Pointed Style’ as it was referred to at the time of its building.
+For all of its Gothic details, and there are many, it’s a basic 3 bay wide by 2 bay deep form that would be as comfortable with a Greek Revival entablature as it is with the Gothic suit it wears.
+The roofline is properly steep as the style would require.
 The tracery treatment at the peak of the center gable is nice but goes nowhere beyond the peak.
-The barge boards are simple built up moldings until they reach the drop ends.
+The barge boards are simple built-up moldings until they reach the drop ends.
 The entry and the window above are well executed.
 The current windows are not correct.
 Casement windows, as seen in the tax photo, would be proper.

 The 1924 image shows a larger porch at the entry.
 The porch has balusters with plain spindles and ball finials at the corners and ends.
 It was almost as inappropriate to the style as could be imagined but styles go in and out of taste and some people, ‘remuddlers’, just don’t care.